RossBugginsNHS/nhs-notify-standards/cloudevents/docs/nhs-notify-profile.schema.md

             "pattern": "^(?:[a-z0-9-]+)(?:/[a-z0-9-]+)*$",
             "minLength": 5,
             "format": "uri-reference",
-            "$comment": "URI path: must not start with '/', only lowercase alphanumeric and hyphen segments separated by '/', must not end with '/'."
+            "description": "Resource path (no leading slash) within the source; lowercase segments separated by '/'.", "$comment": "URI path: must not start with '/', only lowercase alphanumeric and hyphen segments separated by '/', must not end with '/'."
         },
         "type": {